lizmat/articles/5to6-typing.md

 This is the ninth article in
 [a series of articles](https://opensource.com/users/lizmat) about migrating code from Perl 5 to Perl 6.
-In this article we'll be looking at the subtle differences of visibility of subroutines between Perl 5 and Perl 6 and the (gradual) typing core feature of Perl 6.
+In this article we'll be looking at the subtle differences in visibility of subroutines between Perl 5 and Perl 6 and the (gradual) typing core feature of Perl 6.

 This article assumes you're familiar with